instead-hub/instead/doc/stead3_en.md

 > need to forbid the transition.

 Sometimes there is a need to name the transformation differed from the name of the room in which this transition leads.
-There are severalways to do this.
+There are sever always to do this.
 For example, using 'path'.

 ```